jacquemi-bbp/arch/README.md

 ## The pipeline consists of two main steps:
 1. Within QuPath (Third party application), execute cells detection and export cells features and annotations.
-2. Processing the data exported by QuPath during the previous step, in order to compute the layers boundary and the cells density.
+2. Processing the data exported by QuPath during the previous step, in order to compute the layers boundary and the cell densities.

 ## Lexicon
 The following definitions will stay in effect throughout the code.